Cube-OS/cubeOS/docs/getting-started/using-rust.rst

 Cargo will create the project folder and a basic folder structure.
-It is suggested that you create custom mission applications or services outside of the Kubos source repo, preferably in your own project's repo folder.
+It is suggested that you create custom mission applications or services outside of the CubeOS source repo, preferably in your own project's repo folder.

 Compiling and Running
 ---------------------